AmmarKitty/traffic-monitor-cli/README.md

 ## For Mac:
 Same as linux

-This script is not genuin, there can be another tools like this online, but integrity counts
+This script is not genuin, there can be other tools like this online, but integrity counts

 <ins>More documentaion, or code modification can be added in the future</ins>